Laurier-Station

-It is named after its train station, Laurier, itself named in honour of prime minister Wilfrid Laurier.
+It is named after its train station, Laurier, which is itself named in honour of Prime Minister Wilfrid Laurier.
 It is also the town where the professional hockey player David Desharnais was born.

+History

+Laurier-Station was originally part of Saint-Flavien but split away in 1951 to become a municipality of its own.
+The railway station, built in 1880, launched the development of the region.
+In the 1950s, the advent of the Trans-Canada Highway and furniture manufacturing industries propelled the town's development.